 At a Glance

-- Tasks: Conduct power system studies and analyses to ensure reliability and efficiency.
+- Tasks: Conduct detailed studies on electrical power networks for reliability and efficiency.

 - Company: Join a leading firm focused on innovative power solutions and renewable energy integration.

-- Benefits: Enjoy flexible work options, professional development opportunities, and a collaborative environment.
+- Benefits: Enjoy flexible work options, competitive salary, and opportunities for professional growth.

-- Why this job: Make a real impact in the energy sector while working with cutting-edge technology and diverse teams.
+- Why this job: Make a real impact in the energy sector while collaborating with diverse teams.

 - Qualifications: Bachelor's or Master's in Electrical Engineering with 3+ years in power system analysis required.

-- Other info: Ideal for those passionate about sustainability and advancing their engineering career.
+- Other info: Ideal for tech-savvy individuals passionate about sustainable energy and advanced modelling techniques.

 We are seeking a Power Systems Engineer to perform detailed studies and analyses of electrical power networks, ensuring reliability, efficiency, and compliance with industry standards.
 The ideal candidate will have expertise in load flow analysis, short-circuit studies, protection coordination, transient stability, and arc flash analysis.
 They will work with utilities, industrial clients, and consulting firms to provide data-driven solutions for power system planning, operation, and expansion.